lpapailiou/fac/README.md

     Optionally you may enter a file path after the option.

-If a file path succeeds the option, this specific file will be processed.
+If a file path follows the option, this specific file will be processed.
 Otherwise, a sample file will be run.
 Several sample files are available in the directory ``src\main\resources``.

 ##### Scan mode